REGoth-project/REGoth-bs/docs-source/content/world.rst

 Using the world
 ---------------

-Once you have successfully initialized a world, you can use created ``GameWorld``-component to access it.
+Once you have successfully initialized a world, you can use the created ``GameWorld``-component to access it.
 See ``src/components/GameWorld.hpp`` for the ``GameWorld``-class.

 The ``GameWorld``-class allows you to create your own NPCs, Items and also gives